 For example, if an individual is charged with possession of cocaine, it would be a defense if the person had reason to believe that the powdery substance was flour or sugar.
 If the Defendant did not know it was cocaine then he or she is not guilty.

 Also, if the illegal substance is found in the Defendant’s car, but someone else put it there unknowing to the Defendant, then the Defendant is not guilty because he or she did not know of its presence.

 Another essential element of any controlled substance offense is that the amount was of usable quantity.
 Traces or residue of a controlled substance that are useless for sale or consumption do not constitute sufficient evidence to convict someone for possession of a controlled substance.

-To schedule a free consultation with an experienced drug crimes defense law firm in San Diego, CA call us today at 619-493-1207 or use our contact form.
+To schedule a free consultation with an experienced San Diego drug crimes lawyer call us today at 619-493-1207 or use our contact form.